 Why should I use my Exchange account, rather than forwarding my mail to another email service?

-Unless you are leaving campus, CITES strongly discourages faculty, staff, and graduate students from forwarding their email for the following reasons:
+Unless you are closing your campus accounts, CITES strongly discourages faculty, staff, and graduate students from forwarding their email for the following reasons:

 - You risk violating FERPA and other regulations.
 These laws protect student information or other confidential information from being disclosed to a third-party, which includes companies that provide email services.

 - Your other account might be subject to Freedom of Information Act (FOIA) requests.
 University business records stored in a private email account may render the entire account subject to FOIA requests for searches for relevant documents.

 - If you have a Lync Enterprise Account, you may not receive voice mail.
 The campus Unified Communications system relies on functionality within your Exchange 2010 account to deliver voice mail.